-A copy of all environment tables can be accessed in spreadsheet format from the Data Downloads web page at www.forestresearch.gov.uk/tools-and-resources/statistics/data-downloads/.
+A copy of all environment tables can be accessed in spreadsheet format from the Data Downloads web page at www.forestresearch.gov.uk/tools-and- resources/statistics/data-downloads/.

 - The UK woodland bird index has remained relatively stable since the early 1990s, following a period of long-term decline.
-In recent years the index has decreased, most of this decline has occurred in woodland specialist species. - The total area of native woodland in Great Britain is estimated to be around 1.51 million hectares. - Non-native coniferous woodland is the single largest habitat type in Great Britain, accounting for 1.29 million hectares (42%).
+Since 2015 woodland generalist species have fallen by 3% and woodland specialist species have fallen by 10%. - Around three quarter (77%) of respondents to the UK Public Opinion of Forestry survey 2021 agreed with the statement "action should be taken by authorities and woodland managers to protect trees from damaging pests and disease". - The total area of native woodland in Great Britain is estimated to be around 1.51 million hectares (49% of all woodland in Great Britain). - Non-native coniferous woodland is the single largest habitat type in Great Britain, accounting for 1.29 million hectares (42%).